Generic purple banner with one of the buildings at the North Hill campus.

 Reducing food waste and promoting food security.

-Land and Water Management Alumni, Sara Madill researched and developed the Community Fridge project in 2022 as part of a Capstone project.
-Assiniboine’s ongoing Community Fridge project is a small-scale solution promoting food sharing to address food waste and food insecurity issues amongst students.
+Land and Water Management Alumni, Sara Madill researched and developed the Community Fridge project as part of a Capstone project.
+Assiniboine’s Community Fridge project is a small-scale solution promoting food sharing to address food waste and food insecurity issues amongst students.
+The Community Fridges have diverted more than 4600 lbs of food from landfill since we started weighing the donations and rescued food in April 2024.

 The Community Fridge project follows the rules and regulations of The Food Donations Act.
 The Students' Association regularly contributes to the Community Fridge project.
 Some Assiniboine staff also donate to the fridge regularly.
 We have also received donations from The Salvation Army, Food Rescue, and Samaritan House since 2022.
-Additionally, we are grateful to Mindful Employer Canada for their grant funds over the last two years that we have used at Food Rescue.
+Additionally, we are very grateful to Mindful Employer Canada for their grant funds over the last three years that we have used to stock the Community Fridges.

 The Community Fridges are located near the Students' Association’s Crossroads at the Vic Ave East campus, near the Cube on Mazergroup Main Street at the Len Evans Centre for Trades and Technology campus on the North Hill campus, and in the student lounge at Parkland campus.

-The Food Security committee meets regularly and includes staff, Students' Association members and student volunteers.
+The Food Security committee meets monthly September to May and includes staff, Students' Association members and student volunteers.
 If you are interested in getting involved, please email [email protected].

 Interested in donating towards the project?